 During the academic year, the University officially closes Freshman Housing for Thanksgiving, Winter, and Spring Breaks.
-Freshman Residence Halls usually close the day after the last day of class or exams during these periods, and reopen on the day before the first regularly scheduled class.
+Freshman Residence Halls usually close the day after the last day of class or exams during these periods and reopen on the day before the first regularly scheduled class.
 Notices of specific times, dates and the process are publicized before each break.
 Students are reminded to make travel arrangements accordingly.
 Break Housing for students who cannot return home or leave campus over breaks may be provided.
 Only students authorized to stay may remain over the breaks.
-Students living in freshman residential area must contact their Hall director for permission to remain in housing or return early during the breaks.
 Card access to the halls will be turned off unless permission is granted to remain over the break period.
-Upperclassman students who plan to stay in their apartments over break must notify their RA's prior to the beginning of break.
-All students will be asked to register for the break period at the Office of residence Life.
+Upperclassman students who plan to stay in their apartments over break must notify their Resident Assistant's prior to the beginning of break.
+All students will be asked to register for the break period at the Office of Residence Life & Student Conduct.

 When the residence halls close for breaks, students are expected to take out trash and perishable food, unplug items in the room, turn out the lights, and shut and lock the windows.
 Bedroom doors that are lockable and apartment doors must be closed and locked.
-A list of complete closing procedures will be distributed about two weeks prior to each break closing.
+A list of complete closing procedures will be distributed about one week prior to each break closing.
 Residents may leave personal items in their room during all breaks, except for the summer.
 However, due to the "unoccupied" status of the campus during breaks, it is suggested that students take valuable items with them to ensure their safety.

 Staff members from Residence Life conduct inspections during breaks.
-Any infractions will be noted and the student will be notified and/or charged accordingly.
-Any student requesting access to their residence hall or room during University break periods when the University is officially closed shall present themselves to the Mercyhurst Police Department and request permission for access.
+Any infractions will be noted, and the student will be notified and/or charged accordingly.
+Any student requesting access to their residence hall or room during University break periods when the University is officially closed shall present themselves to the MUPD and request permission for access.
 MUPD will authorize a student access to their respective room for legitimate reasons only.
 Officers authorize full discretion in determining a student's legitimacy to enter the closed residence hall based on the information given.
 For example, access should be limited to medical needs and necessities and similar related urgent requests.
 Once the legitimacy of the request is established, access requests will be managed as follows: The student's identity, resident status, and room assignment will be verified.
 After this verification, an officer will escort the student to their room, allow drop-off or retrieval of the item(s) in question, and then escort the student from the building.